-Pre-Practicum Component: 20-25 hours in PreK-K This course explores the range of creativity to enhance learning through the arts and play.
+Pre-Practicum Component: 20-25 hours in PreK-K Prerequisites: ED110, ED222 or permission from the department chair

+This course explores the range of creativity to enhance learning through the arts and play.
 Students explore how songs, musical games, rhythm activities, and involvement with art materials affect the whole child and promote learning across the curriculum.
 A particular emphasis is placed on the nurturance of the child's aesthetic capacities, including the teacher's role in stimulating the appreciation of all forms of creativity and artistic expression through play and artistic expression (creativity, art, music, movement/ dance, puppetry, theatre and dramatic arts).